Auditions

 Show Information:

 Please take a look at the dates for these shows to ensure that you are available and understand the depth of commitment we are asking of you if cast.
+Rehearsal and tech dates are currently firm, but not finalized.
+Therefore, it’s very important you list ALL conflicts you might have for the semester in your audition form.

-Twelfth Night: The Musical – Performed in McGinnis Theatre
+Godspell – Performed in McGinnis Theatre

 Directed by Trent Blanton